Whether you are looking to see the ancient Greek ruins or relax on the best beaches in the world, there is a perfect Greek island for everyone.

 This is an island that you don’t want to miss, so be sure to include it in your Ionian island hopping itinerary.

-Not to mention you can get the best selfie ever there!
+You can also get the best selfie ever on Zakynthos!

 The truth of the matter is that it is also full of traditional churches and charming little chapels, which is a nice way to pass the time on a family vacation to the island.